han-zu/alzughbi/_pages/about.md

 <p style="text-align: justify;">
-Han holds an <strong>M.Sc. in Computer Science</strong> and has over five years of industry and <a href="/research/">research experience</a>, covering a broad spectrum of fields from cryptography to cybersecurity.
+Han holds an <a href="/education/">M.Sc. in Computer Science</a> and has over five years of <a href="/research/">industry and research experience</a>, covering a broad spectrum of fields from cryptography to cybersecurity.
 </p>

 <p style="text-align: justify;">